-Every book entry must include, at a minimum, the author(s) or editor(s), year of publication, title and subtitle (if any), place of publication, and publisher.
-Omit The, Inc., Ltd., Co., and Publishing in publisher names.
+Every book entry must include, at a minimum, the author(s) or editor(s), year of publication, title and subtitle (if any), and publisher.
+Place of publication is no longer included.
+Omit these words in publisher names: The, Inc., Ltd., Co., and Publishing.